Rafael Nadal: 2009: Australian Open and Davis Cup titles

 At Rotterdam, Nadal sustained a knee injury during the final, which he lost to Andy Murray.
 In March, Nadal beat Janko Tipsarević and Novak Djokovic to help Spain beat Serbia in Davis Cup round one.
-At Indian Wells, Nadal won his 13th Masters tournament, beating Andy Murray in the final.
-At the Miami Masters, Nadal lost to del Potro in the quarterfinals.
+At Indian Wells, Nadal won his 13th Masters tournament, beating Andy Murray.

 At Monte Carlo, Nadal beat Djokovic in the final to win a record fifth consecutive singles title.
 He won Barcelona and Italian Open, defeating Ferrer and Djokovic respectively.
-In the semi-finals of the Madrid Open, Nadal saved three match points to defeat Djokovic in a deciding set tiebreaker to take his career record over Djokovic to 14–4 and his clay record since 2005 to 150–4.
-At 4 hours 3 minutes, it was at the time the longest three-set singles match on the ATP Tour, and was voted the best match ever at the Madrid Open in 2022.
-Exhausted, Nadal lost the final to Roger Federer.
-This was Nadal's first defeat on clay in 33 matches and his first loss to Federer since the semi-finals of the 2007 Tennis Masters Cup.
+In the semi-finals of the Madrid Open, Nadal saved three match points to defeat Djokovic in a deciding set tiebreaker to take his career record over Djokovic to 14–4.
+At 4 hours 3 minutes, it was then the longest three-set singles match on the ATP Tour, and voted the best match ever at the Madrid Open in 2022.
+Exhausted, Nadal lost the final to Federer.
+This was Nadal's first defeat on clay in 33 matches and his first loss to Federer since the semis of the 2007 Tennis Masters Cup.

-By beating Marcos Daniel in the first round of the French Open, Nadal broke Björn Borg's 28-year male record of 28 consecutive victories at the French Open, and he then broke Chris Evert's overall record of 29 by beating Teymuraz Gabashvili in round two.
-This run came to an end on 31 May 2009, when Nadal was upset by the eventual runner-up, Robin Söderling in the 4th round.
+By beating Marcos Daniel in the first round of the French Open, Nadal broke Björn Borg's 28-year male record of 28 consecutive victories at the French Open, and then broke Chris Evert's record of 29 by beating Teymuraz Gabashvili in round two.
+This run came to an end on 31 May, when Nadal was upset by eventual runner-up, Robin Söderling in the 4th round.
 This was Nadal's first loss at the French Open.
 Former champion Mats Wilander stated after the match that "Everybody's in a state of shock, I would think.
 At some point, Nadal was going to lose.
 But nobody expected it to happen today, and maybe not this year."
 Nadal withdrew from Queen's and Wimbledon due to suffering from tendinitis in both knees.
-Nadal dropped back to No. 2 behind Federer on 6 July 2009.
+Nadal dropped back to No. 2 behind Federer on 6 July.

-At the Montreal, Nadal lost in the quarterfinals to del Potro, meaning he dropped outside the top two for the first time since July 2005.
+At the Montreal, Nadal lost in the quarterfinals to del Potro, meaning he dropped outside the top two for the first time since 2005.
 He lost in the semi-finals of Cincinnati to Djokovic in straight sets.
-At the US Open Nadal lost in the semi-finals to eventual champion Juan Martín del Potro.
-At the ATP Finals, Nadal lost all three of his matches to Robin Söderling, Nikolay Davydenko, and Djokovic without winning a set.
+At the US Open Nadal lost in the semi-finals to eventual champion del Potro.
+At the ATP Finals, Nadal lost all three matches to Robin Söderling, Nikolay Davydenko, and Djokovic without winning a set.
 In December, Nadal beat Tomáš Berdych in the Davis Cup final.
 Spain secured its fourth Davis Cup victory.

-Nadal finished the year as No. 2 for the fourth time in five years.
+Nadal finished the year as No. 2.